Porrhothele antipodiana: Interactions with humans

 Porrhothele antipodiana may bite a human if it feels threatened.
 Since these spiders may occupy gardens, an encounter with an unaware human may occur and a bite may happen, although this is rare.
 Bites are painful and may cause localized swelling, itching, or numbness.
 Bites may leave two small punctures in the skin.
 There is only one known case of serious symptoms occurring, which were likely to be due to secondary infection.
 Victims are advised to disinfect the area to reduce the risk of infection.
 The venom is not dangerous to humans.

+Conservation status

+Under the New Zealand Threat Classification System, this species is listed as "Not threatened".

 In Māori culture

 It has been suggested that the word "kahuwai", which refers to an unidentified species of spider in Māori literature, refers to Porrhothele antipodiana.

 In popular culture

 This spider was described by director Peter Jackson as the inspiration for his depiction of Shelob in his The Lord of the Rings film adaptation.